Decision shortcut

 Next step

-Use your shortlist to request cleaner quotes
+Use your shortlist to pressure-test payment fit first

 Useful next steps